|Welcome to my web-store

 |This is a gallery of my wood turnings.
 All are hand made, one of a kind pieces.

-I use both local and imported woods in my Pepper mills, Bowls, Custom made pens,
+I use both local and imported woods in my Pepper mills, Bowls, wood steemed wine and

-Kaleidoscopes, and other turned art pieces, all hand crafted in the beautiful Cherokee
+champagne glasses, and crematory urns, all hand crafted in the beautiful Cherokee

 National Forest of Tennessee.